CyrilleB79/winMag/README.md

 * Report view change:
   If checked, the view type is reported when you use a command that changes the view type (Control+Alt+M, Control+Alt+F, Control+Alt+D, Control+Alt+L)
 * Report lens or docked window resizing:
-  If checked, a message is reported when you use the resizing commands (Alt+Shift+Arrows).
+  If checked, the height or the width of the window is reported when you use the resizing commands (Alt+Shift+Arrows).
-  In docked window mode, the height or the width is reported.
-  In lens mode, the new dimension cannot be reported for now.
   These resizing command do not seem to be available on all versions of Windows; if your Windows version does not support them, you should keep this option unchecked.
 * In documents and list views, pass control+alt+arrows shortcuts to Windows Magnifier:
   There are three possible choices: